March 2-7, 2014

 Fort Worden State Park, Port Townsend, Washington

 Centrum’s “Explorations” middle-school workshop, in partnership with The Office of the Superintendent of Public Instruction, is a week-long total-immersion residential experience.
 It’s a chance to converse, draw, sculpt, paint, dance, perform, and write in an intense, fun-filled time of learning.
-Explorations offers a wide variety of artistic genres.
 The goal is to expose students to visual and performing art from other cultures, widen their horizons and honor diversity in the creative culture of Washington State.

 Returning by popular demand, this energetic urban dance style incorporates several different styles and techniques into a fun hip hop routine.
 As a great cardio and conditioning work-out, learn some basic to advanced moves and dance combinations.
 Come challenge yourself and build your dance repertoire or just have fun!